2015-16 Graduate STEM Research Fellowship Program

 Graduate Research Fellowships require that students participate in an active faculty-mentored research experience that aligns with aerospace sector and meets NASAâ€™s mission.
 Awards are made annually and are renewable for one year for students making satisfactory academic and research progress.
 This is a competitive fellowship program and awards are based on merit recognizing high academic achievement and promise.

-- Encouraging undergraduate students in STEM and aerospace-related fields of study to continue to the graduate
+- Encouraging undergraduate students in STEM and NASA-related fields of study to continue to the graduate level

-- Promote graduate aerospace-related research, while recognizing high academic achievement and promise
+- Promote graduate STEM-related research, while recognizing high academic achievement and promise

-- Increasing participation of underrepresented minorities, females and students with disabilities in
+- Increasing participation of underrepresented minorities, females, and students with disabilities in aerospace-related careers

 Must be a U.S. citizen